ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 ### Submission Guidelines

-The NgRx team strives for excellence when it comes to documentation.
+The NgRx team values quality documentation as a way to help new and existing users understand and use features of the platform.
+The guidelines below help to ensure that quality for our users.

 - Documentation should be free of typos, grammatical errors, slang, and vagueness.
 - When contributing, please take special care to ensure that all new copy has been spell-checked and run through a third-party grammar checking service.
 This will speed up the time to merge, as well as, save time for the maintainers reviewing the PR.